LidaOA/outil_conversion/README.md

 ## STEPS

-Enter this command line in your prompt
+Go to any folder and enter these command lines in your prompt

 ```
+cd myFolder
 git clone https://github.com/LidaOA/outil_conversion.git
 ```